kulttuuri/containers-on-the-fly/webapp/backend/README.md

 # AI Server - Backend

+Backend server for AI Docker server reservation software, written in Python 3.
+FastAPI is being used for the API implementation.

 ## Settings File

 The settings file should be first created in order to start working with the project.
 File should be created in location ``webapp/backend/settings.json``.
 Below is an example of this file: